DaPPA: A Data-Parallel Programming Framework for Processing-in-Memory Architectures: Introduction

-\paratitle{Methodology} To demonstrate \prop's benefits, we implement a subset of the workloads (i.e., vector addition, select, reduce, unique, imagine histogram small, and gemv) presented in the UPMEM-based PrIM benchmark suite~\cite{gomezluna2021repo} using our data-parallel pattern model.
-We conduct our evaluation on a UPMEM PIM system that includes a 2-socket Intel Xeon Silver 4110 CPU at 2.10 GHz (host CPU), standard main memory (DDR4-2400) of 128~GB, and 20 UPMEM PIM DIMMs with 160~GB PIM-capable memory and 2560 DPUs.
+To demonstrate \prop's benefits, we implement a subset of the workloads (i.e., vector addition, select, reduction, unique, imagine histogram small, and general matrix-vector multiplication) presented in the UPMEM-based PrIM benchmark suite~\cite{gomezluna2021repo} using our data-parallel pattern model.
+We perform our evaluation on a UPMEM PIM system that includes a 2-socket Intel Xeon Silver 4110 CPU at \SI{2.10}{\giga\hertz} (host CPU), standard main memory (DDR4-2400) of \SI{128}{\giga\byte}, and 20 UPMEM PIM DIMMs with \SI{160}{\giga\byte} PIM-capable memory and 2,560 DPUs.
 We compare \prop's performance and programming complexity to that of the hand-tuned implementations present in PrIM.

-\paratitle{Key Results} First, compared to the hand-tuned PriM workloads, \prop improves end-to-end performance by 2.1$\times$, on average across all six workloads (min.
-0.8$\times$, max.
-10.6$\times$). \prop's performance improvement is due to code optimizations, such as parallel data transfer and workload partition between CPU and DPUs.
-Second, \prop \emph{significantly} reduces programming complexity (measured using line-of-code) on average by 94.4\% (min.
-92.3\%, max.
-96.1\%).
-We conclude that \prop is an efficient framework that eases the programmability of PIM architectures.
+First, compared to hand-tuned PrIM workloads, \prop improves end-to-end performance by 2.1$\times$, on average across the six workloads. \prop's performance improvement is due to code optimizations, such as parallel data transfer and partitioning of workload between CPU and DPU.
+Second, \prop \emph{significantly} reduces programming complexity (measured by lines-of-code) on average by 94\%.
+We conclude that \prop is an efficient programming framework that eases the programmability of the UPMEM PIM architecture.

-We make the following key contributions: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,labelindent=0pt,itemindent=0pt,leftmargin=*] \item To our knowledge, this is the first work to propose a data-parallel pattern-based framework to generate code for the UPMEM architecture \emph{automatically}. \
+We make the following key contributions: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,labelindent=0pt,itemindent=0pt,leftmargin=*] \item To our knowledge, this is the first work to propose a data-parallel pattern-based programming framework that abstracts \emph{both} computation and communication requirements while \emph{automatically} generating code for the UPMEM architecture. \